 The Rare Books and Special Collections number 50,000 items comprising manuscript codices, watercolors, engravings, historical maps, pamphlets, and various memorabilia.
 Rare books are classified according to Gennadius’s own cataloging scheme.

-The Research Collection of 90.000 titles is classified according to the Library of Congress classification system; a general description of the holdings can be found here.
-Registered readers may access them in open stacks.
+New acquisitions are guided by a carefully-formulated Acquisitions Policy, and are classified according to the Library of Congress classification system; a general description of the holdings can be found here.
+Registered readers may access the Research Collection in open stacks.

 Browse some highlights of the Gennadius collection as if paging through an open book.
 Maps of the Aegean, paintings illustrating General Makrygiannis’s Memoirs, a 16th c. costume album by Lambert de Vos, the Charta of Rigas Feraios, and one of John Gennadius’s scrapbooks from the Ballan Wars are all included here.